mijnog/snake_game_cpp/README.md

     make

-Make sure ncurses is installed on your system!
+Make sure ncurses is installed on your system:

     sudo apt install libncurses-dev